yvan/oregon_school_scrape_11102022/README.md

 # intro

-the basic issue with pdf scraping is that the data is structured visually in a way that the underlying data is not. there are different solutions to solve this. here what i use [textract](textract.readthedocs.io/) python library which uses ocr to generate a stream of text data.
+the basic issue with pdf scraping is that the data is structured visually in a way that the underlying data is not. there are different solutions to solve this.

 # method

-use textract to generate the text data stream then use regex to look for certain patterns to divide thise stream into blocks connect blocks together that may share data (name + email), blocks located close to each other in the stream search the blocks for connected data and produce a final structure
+use textract to generate the text data stream [textract](textract.readthedocs.io/) then use regex to look for certain patterns to divide thise stream into blocks connect blocks together that may share data (name + email), blocks located close to each other in the stream search the blocks for connected data and produce a final structure